Introduction

 Understanding the Poker Stack Experience

-- Real-time multiplayer gameplay with zero lag
+- Low-latency real-time multiplayer gameplay

 Planning and Strategy

-- Identify feature gaps and market opportunities
+Identifying feature gaps and market opportunities

 Key Features to Include